-Figure 2: Wiring the LE077XF using a floating common.
+Figure 2: Wiring the LE010XF using a floating common.

-Programming the locomotive decoder LE077XF
+Programming the locomotive decoder LE010XF

 Many features such as the locomotive's address, acceleration and configuration can be customized to the individual locomotive that the decoder is installed in.
 The properties will be saved in non-volatile memory locations on the locomotive decoder so they retain their value even after the power has been removed for years.
-The values are set electronically which means that the locomotive does not need to be opened after initial installation of the decoder to read or later modify any CV value.
+The values are set electronically, which means that the locomotive does not need to be opened after initial installation of the decoder to read or later modify any CV value.
 These memory locations are called "Configuration Variables, or CVs" by the NMRA.
-The LE077XF has a total of 128 CVs.
+The LE010XF has a total of 128 CVs.
 Not all of them are used at this time as many are reserved for future use.

-Any NMRA DCC Command Station, such as the DIGITAL plus LZ100 and a Hand Held LH100, LH200 or an Interface LI100, can be used to program the locomotive decoder LE077XF.
-With several entry level systems such as the ROCO 'DIGITAL is cool' command station, only CV #1 (locomotive address) can be set unless you use a separate programmer.
-More advanced DCC systems support the ability to set many more CVs.
-The LE077XF supports all modes and can be programmed by all NMRA DCC programmers.
+Any NMRA DCC Command Station, such as the DIGITAL plus LZ100 with a Hand Held LH100, LH200 or an Interface LI100, can be used to program the locomotive decoder LE010XF.
+The LE010XF supports all modes and can be programmed by all NMRA DCC systems.
+If your command station supports it, each of the CVs can be read on the programming track.
+The CVs can be changed on the programming track or on the layout using operations mode programming.
 Specific details for reading and writing the decoder's configuration variables can be found in the manuals of the appropriate equipment.